rileyeaton-ubc/intellishell-ai-hackathon/documentation.md

 - **Programming Languages**: We have built the interactive shell using C because it is easiest for creating with low-level programs such as this custom shell.
 - **Frameworks and Libraries**:
   - **libcurl** for handing the HTTP requests, specifically querying the desired generative AI API.
 In the future, this will not be necessary as we will run generations on-device.
 However, this addition will limit who can run this tool as powerful computational resources are required to run generative AI locally.
+  - **libcjson** for handing the formatted JSON that is returned from the desired generative AI API.
+The generated content must be separated from the rest of the JSON object so it can be displayed in the shell.

 ## 2. Documentation of AI Tools Used